etclabscore/core-geth/docs/JSON-RPC-API/modules/personal.md

 ### personal_listAccounts

-listAccounts will return a list of addresses for accounts this node manages.
+ListAccounts will return a list of addresses for accounts this node manages.

 #### Params (0)